Noise-Robust De-Duplication at Scale: Introduction

 \section{Introduction}

 Robust identification of near-duplicate texts in large, noisy corpora is important for a variety of applications.
-Duplication in training data degrades model performance \cite{lee2021deduplicating} and can also raise serious privacy risks: \cite{kandpal2022deduplicating} show that there is a superlinear relationship between a sequence's count and the rate at which language models regenerate training sequences, with a sequence appearing 10 times in training data being a thousand times more likely to be regenerated than a sequence appearing only once.
+Duplication in training data degrades model performance \citep{lee2021deduplicating}, can raise serious privacy risks \citep{kandpal2022deduplicating}, and can degrade performance on downstream tasks \citep{schofield2017quantifying, liu2022note, allamanis2019adverse}.
 Additionally, the presence of test set leakage complicates evaluation of model performance, concerns that are elevated with large language models that have greater capacity to memorize training data or can consult an external database.
-In introducing the retrieval-enhanced transformer model, \citet{borgeaud2022improving} conclude: ``Further work is yet needed to better understand the role of test set leakage in the performance of LMs.''
-Patterns of duplication are also themselves of interest, for studying the dissemination of reproduced content such as literature or news \citep{cordell2015reprinting, smith2015computational,vesanto2017system}.
+Patterns of duplication are also themselves of interest, for studying the dissemination of reproduced content such as literature or news \citep{cordell2015reprinting, smith2015computational,vesanto2017system} and for reducing noise in datasets used for statistical analyses.

 In contrast to the literature on semantic textual similarity, where deep neural architectures predominate - e.g. \cite{reimers2019sentence} - text de-duplication overwhelmingly uses $N$-gram methods.
 There have been few efforts to formally evaluate the adequacy of $N$-gram based de-duplication or to explore potential performance gains from neural text de-duplication.
 This study builds a large de-duplication dataset and develops neural methods for robust textual de-duplication that significantly outperform $N$-gram based methods and scale efficiently.